-Through the third quarter of 2015, the total number of businesses benefitting from the H.E.L.M Program totals 38.
-NYEDC continues to monitor winners' compliance of NYEDC reporting requirements as stipulated in the Winners Agreement memorandum.
-Compliance procedures include conducting unannounced site visits and receiving annual LL62-NYEDC (Employment and Benefit Reports).
-LMDC has reimbursed a total of \$2.1M to date.
+Through the first quarter of 2016, the number of businesses benefitting from the H.E.L.M Program totaled 38.
+The New York Economic Development Corporation (NYEDC) continues to monitor winners' compliance with NYEDC reporting requirements as stipulated in the Winners Agreement memorandum.
+Compliance procedures include conducting unannounced site visits and receiving annual LL62-NYEDC Employment and Benefit Reports.
+Reimbursements made to NYEDC for the HELM program total \$2,430,000 as of the January 2016.